dovestyle/purj/README.md

 Purge and Purify JS: This library extends standard JavaScript classes and adds some helper functionality - all in pure, simple, lightweight JavaScript.

 jQuery is close to 90kb minified, and even the slim version is still around 72kb.
-This library means to provide a way to start migrating away from jQuery, and using pure JavaScript to achieve most of the same goals.
+This library aims to provide a way to start migrating away from jQuery, and using pure JavaScript to achieve some of the same goals.
+Well, the most-used pieces.

 Pure JavaScript ftw!

 ## Installation